beskarbuilder/TARS-BSK/README_EN.md

 ## 🧩 Plugin System and Connectivity

-- **Home Assistant**: Complete control of home automation devices and sensors with semantic interpretation and conversational context.
+- **Home Assistant**: Contextual home automation control with semantic interpretation, intelligent device management, and multiple configuration options.
-    - Intention detection even with ambiguous or indirect phrases
+	- Intent detection even with ambiguous phrases ("could you light up the hallway a bit?")
-    - Control by location, preference, and emotional state
+	- Adaptive control based on location, conversational context, and recently used devices
-    - Automatic brightness and transition adjustments according to time of day
+	- Automatic brightness adjustment according to time of day
-    - Interpretation of phrases like: "can you put some light in the studio?" or "I'm cold"
+	- Custom aliases, configurable responses, and emotional control (yes, your heating can have a bad mood)
+	- Compatible with multiple methods: web interface, direct JSON editing, or legacy mode (embedded in code)

 - **Reminder System**: Natural language processing for reminders with temporal intelligence.
     - Semantic interpretation of complex temporal expressions ("next Tuesday at nine thirty")
     - Auto-correction of past dates and detection of impossible dates with transparent feedback
     - Intelligent recurrence detection and programming ("every Monday", "weekdays only")
     - Keyword extraction for concise messages

 - **Time Plugin**: Precise date and time queries with intelligent command differentiation.
     - Instant offline responses for time and date in natural language
     - Intelligent detection to avoid conflicts with reminder commands